Creative-Academy-Students/FED200-2-2022-A/Talor/section 1/notes.md

 How do I wrap text in cards?
+Make less padding without cards all moving to the left.